secretx09/tiktokdata/README.md

 # TikTok Data Checker

-For checking and reading off all of your TikTok data to you
+For checking and displaying all of your TikTok data to you